DeLanau/TQPR10_Toeplitz_Extraction/docs/article.md

 ### Iterative approach

-Implementation of Toeplitz-hashing will begin by a naive implementation not optimized for speed, but rather for accuracy.
+Implementation of Toeplitz extraction will begin by a naive implementation not optimized for speed, but rather for accuracy.
 This implementation will be executed on a separate computer in order to produce the correct random number for every provided bitstring.
 These will be used as our baseline for accuracy